chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Readme.md

 **Researched Answer:**

 Session cookies are usually stored in the browser’s memory (RAM) and are not written to disk.
-Because of this, they exist only for the duration of the browsing session—meaning they are deleted when the browser is closed.
+Because of this, they exist only for the duration of the browsing session, meaning they are deleted when the browser is closed.
 More specifically:

-They are stored in the browser’s cookie storage, accessible through developer tools (`Application` tab in Chrome or `Storage` in Firefox).
+They are stored in the browser’s cookie storage, accessible through developer tools (`Application` tab in Chrome or `Storage` tab in Firefox).

 Unlike persistent cookies, session cookies do not have an expiration date set, so the browser knows to treat them as temporary.

-This makes them more secure in some cases, especially on shared or public computers, since they don’t persist after the session ends—though they can still be vulnerable if not handled properly (e.g., no `HttpOnly` or `Secure` flags).
+This makes them more secure in some cases, especially on shared or public computers, since they do not persist after the session ends.
+However, they can still be vulnerable if not handled properly, such as when the `HttpOnly` or `Secure` flags are not set.

 <p align="center">+++++++++</p>